Airtec Motorsport Fiesta ST240 Championship 2025

 An incredible start from the back in race 3 saw me making up 5 places on the initial lap and by lap 2 I was knocking on the door of the top 10.
 After a third of the race was complete I consistently held fastest lap, the charge for a podium was on.
 I made my way to 3rd place with half the race left to go.
 I quickly made the move for 2nd place and the hunt for the top spot was on.
 With 7 minutes to go I had a 2 second gap to close to the leader, but as I set fastest laps lap after lap the gap quickly came down.
 3 minutes to go an I got with in a second of the leader and by Brooklands I was on his bumper, the fight for the lead is on.
 As we start the last lap the win is in sight, a late lunge for the lead gave me the win on the circuit but a post race judicial put me back to 2nd place.
 Never the less, coming from 20th on the grid to 2nd place is still an unbelievable result.

-The sun came out for race 1 and we were back on slicks for a dry race.
-A clean start meant that I could break away with the front row drivers.
-A mistake from the driver ahead gifted me 2nd place early on, giving me the chance to battle for top spot.
-The race developed into a pretty controlled race as we broke away from the pack and pulled a huge 8 second gap.
-Unfortunately the race was cut short after a red flag in the final few minutes of the race.
-Never the less, 2nd place is a strong finish, putting us on the front row for the start of race 2.
+The sun came out for race 1 and we were back on slicks.
+A clean start meant I could break away with the front row drivers.
+A mistake from one of the drivers ahead gifted me 2nd place early on, giving me the chance to battle for the top spot.
+The race was pretty controlled from there on out with me and the leader pulling a huge 8 second gap over everyone else.
+Unfortunately, a red flag in the closing stages of the race put a stop to my battle for the lead as I came home in 2nd.

-As we waited in the assembly area for race 2 the heavens opened, soaking the circuit and gearing us up for a very wet race.
-A strong start gave me an early lead, allowing me to break away early doors, pulling a 1.6 second gap after the first lap.
-An early safety car on lap 2 bunched the pack back up behind me but being out front meant that I had a clear road ahead for the restart.
-I quickly built my gap again out front, 2 seconds over 2nd place.
-Then just like that with 6 minutes on the clock disaster strikes as the engine overheated, leaving me heading for the pits to DNF the race.
+As we waited in assembly for race 2 the heavens opened, soaking the circuit and gearing us up for a wet race.
+A strong start gave me and early lead.
+I pulled a 1.6 second gap in the first lap but a safety car bunched the grid back up behind me.
+However, with a clear road ahead of me, I quickly rebuilt my gap after the restart.
+Then with 6 minutes on the clock disaster struck, as my engine overheated, forcing me to DNF.

-Engine issues in race 2 meant it was all hands on deck to get the engine changed for race 3 on Sunday morning.
-Coming from the back of the grid in the final race of the weekend was short lived as the second engine over heated mid race leading to another DNF.
-Despite mechanical issues in the latter stages of the race weekend we still had strong pace when everything was working.
+Engine issues in race 2 meant it was all hands on deck to get it changed for race 3 on Sunday morning.
+Coming from the back of the grid in the final race of the weekend was short lived as the second engine overheated too, leading to to DNF again.
+Despite mechanical issues in the latter stages of the weekend we still showed strong pace when everything was working.

 Website designed & developed byMadison Web Solutions logo